-Did you know shoes have been around for as long as recorded history?
+History about shoes: Did you know shoes have been around for as long as recorded history?
 While they likely began as wrappings, they became more fitted and more substantial as time went on.
-Here's how footwear has evolved over the years:
+Here's a brief evolution of shoes over the years:

 - Shoes are meant as protection from the elements.
 Early shoes included sandals to protect against hot sand.